 No joke: Snow hits northern New England on April Fools' Day

-It's April Fools' Day but it's no joke: People across northern New England woke up to a foot of heavy, wet snow on parts of the region Saturday and conducted weekend business as more fell throughout the day.
+It's April Fools' Day but it's no joke: People across northern New England woke up to a foot of heavy, wet snow on parts of the region Saturday and more is expected throughout the day.
 The storm caused power outages and numerous highway accidents.

 Comments